ElDivinCodino/DynamoDS/README.md

 - **HelloMatesMessage**: A node has received the list of Nodes present in the system and the data it is responsible for, so it announces itself to the community
 - **ByeMatesMessage**: tell nodes that the sender wants to leave the system.
 Have to replicate the data it was storing accordingly.

-- **ReadOperationMessage**: This message is used for 4 different use cases
+- **OperationMessage**: This message is used for all read/write operation between client and nodes.
+Putting all the logic into a single message results in a better organized code.
-    - the client requests a read to a node (with specific item's key)
-    - a node requests a read to another node (with specific item's key)
-    - a node responds to node to read request
-    - a node responds to client to read request